Postgraduate course information

 Subject exemptions are granted on the basis of the successful completion of equivalent subjects from recent postgraduate studies.
 UTS: Health may also grant credit by substitution.
 This involves students being able to substitute a prescribed subject where they can demonstrate that they have undertaken an equivalent subject at either postgraduate or, in exceptional circumstances, undergraduate level.

-Credit recognition for the Master of Nursing is granted on the basis of the successful completion of equivalent subjects or graduate certificates from recent postgraduate studies.
+Recognition of prior learning for the Master of Nursing is granted on the basis of the successful completion of equivalent subjects or graduate certificates from recent postgraduate studies.

 For detailed information: